QCLGA LEAGUE PLAY-DAY SCORES ARE POSTED BY THE TOURNAMENT COMMITTEE

 If for some reason you cannot finish your round, the holes not completed will be scored by the Tournament Committee as net par (par + any handicap strokes you would have received on that hole).

 If you elect not to finish your hole because your partner has a better “holed” score, you can pick up and record your “Most Likely Score”.
-“Most Likely Score” can be within 5 feet (one stroke), 5-20 feet (two to three strokes), depending on position and difficulty.
-Not to exceed your “Net Double Bogey” (par + 2 + handicap strokes) limit.
+“Most Likely Score” can be what your current score is plus an additional one stroke if within 5 feet of the hole, and two strokes if you are within 5-20 feet of the hole depending on position and difficulty not to exceed your “Net Double Bogey” (par + 2 + handicap strokes) limit.
 You must record this score with a clearly marked “X”, as the Tournament Committee will need to make the proper adjustments when scoring the event in Golf Genius.

 STROKE PLAY